University of Hartford

-The University of Hartford (UHart) is a private university in West Hartford, Connecticut.
+The University of Hartford (UHart) is a private university in West Hartford, Connecticut, United States.
 Its 350 acre main campus extends into neighboring Hartford and Bloomfield.
+It enrolled approximately 6,000 undergraduate and graduate students as of fall 2024.
 The university is accredited by the New England Commission of Higher Education.

 History

 The University of Hartford was chartered through the joining of the Hartford Art School, Hillyer College, and The Hartt School in 1957.
-Prior to the charter, the University of Hartford did not exist as an independent entity.